-Bond ETF (Exchange Traded Funds) is a fund that invests in a variety of bands ranging from long term and short term to corporate bonds and government securities.
-Just like a mutual fund, the Bond ETF is an exchange-traded fund that invests in a basket of bonds including government bonds or corporate bonds.
-The Bond ETF is traded on the exchange, unlike bonds that can be issued in a private placement or an over the counter market.
+Bond ETF (Exchange Traded Funds) is a fund that invests in various bands ranging from long term and short term to corporate bonds and government securities.
+Just like a mutual fund, the Bond ETF is an exchange-traded fund that invests in a basket of bonds, including government bonds or corporate bonds.
+The Bond ETF is traded on the exchange, unlike bonds issued in a private placement or an over the counter market.

 Types of Bond ETFs

 Depending on the underlying bonds that the fund invests in, the types can be segregated as below: